 Conclusion

-The regulations for a granny flat in WA are quite lenient in comparison to other states.
+The regulations for a granny flat in WA have always been quite lenient in comparison to other states.

 You must:

-• Have a maximum lot size of 450sqm (unless your local Council states otherwise)
+- Have a maximum lot size of 450sqm, until the new regulations are introduced in mid-April 2024 (unless your local Council states otherwise)

-• Build your granny flat to a maximum floor area of 70sqm (again, some Councils’ state differently, up to 100sqm)
+- Build your granny flat to a maximum floor area of 70sqm (again, some Councils’ state differently, up to 90sqm)

 The average cost of building a granny flat in WA is $120 000, though it is possible to lower this.
 Now you are armed full of knowledge, happy building!